Your pre-content marketing checklist: what you need to do before you start

 Thinking about adding content marketing to your company’s arsenal?
 Good thinking.
-According to Hubspot’s annual state of inbound marketing report, inbound marketing delivers 54% more leads into the marketing funnel than traditional outbound marketing.
+According to Hubspot’s annual state of marketing report, inbound marketing delivers 54 percent more leads into the marketing funnel than traditional outbound marketing.
 Simply, content marketing works.

 But before you start writing up blog posts and promoting your work on social, you need to complete a simple to-do list prior to hiring your superhero content marketing team.